Planning Your Move to Campus

 You may log back in and update your arrival date and time-based on the items listed in the drop-down menu.

-+ Move-in Day Process
+Move In Day Process

 1. All students should arrive through the main entrance of campus (off Lakeside Drive) during their selected/assigned move-in day and time frame.